kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/block_ns_quotas/README.md

 **Rationale:**

-Resource Quotas must be configured to guarantee isolation between tenants.
-Furthermore, it should not be impossible for a tenant administrator to modify an existing resource quota as they may over-allocate resources and impact other tenants.
+Resource quotas must be configured for isolation and fairness between tenants.
+Tenants should not be able to modify existing resource quotas as they may exhaust cluster resources and impact other tenants.

 **Audit:**

-Run the following commands to retrieve the list of Resource Quotas configured in Tenant A:

-  	kubectl --kubeconfig=tenant-a -n a1 ResourceQuota

-For each Resource Quota returned run the following command:

-	kubectl --kubeconfig=tenant-a -n a1 annotate ResourceQuota <resource-quota>  key1=value1 --dry-run
+Run the folling command to check for permissions to manage quotas in the tenant namespace:

+	kubectl --kubeconfig=tenant-a -n a1 auth can-i create quota kubectl --kubeconfig=tenant-a -n a1 auth can-i update quota kubectl --kubeconfig=tenant-a -n a1 auth can-i patch quota kubectl --kubeconfig=tenant-a -n a1 auth can-i delete quota kubectl --kubeconfig=tenant-a -n a1 auth can-i deletecollection quota

-Each command must return 403 FORBIDDEN
+Each command must return 'no'